 What We’re Doing to Keep You Safe

-We’ve worked diligently during the coronavirus (COVID-19) health emergency to keep our passengers and employees healthy and ensure a safe commute for our riders.
+We’ve worked diligently during the coronavirus (COVID-19) crisis to keep our passengers and employees healthy and ensure a safe commute for our riders.
 We encourage passengers to maintain the recommended social distancing of six feet and wear a face covering when onboard DCTA vehicles.
-Read our enhanced cleaning measures below that help keep you safe!
+We even recently installed automated hand sanitizer dispensers on all our buses and in all our facilities.
+Read more about our enhanced cleaning measures below that help keep you safe!

 - All buses and trains are receiving additional cleanings using a medical-grade disinfecting cleaner as well as a daily spray down using a broad-spectrum disinfectant that is effective against a range of microorganisms for an extended period of time.

 - Additional cleaning (using medical-grade disinfectant) is being placed on high-touch areas such as door handles, crew rooms, countertops, driver consoles and steering wheels.